-4.31.
-All new development within or immediately adjacent to Local AQMAs may be subject to section 106 agreements which require the implementation of measures to offset increases in local pollutant emissions, and /or make an appropriate financial contribution towards improvement measures or air quality monitoring.
+- 4.30.
+All new development within or immediately adjacent to Local AQMAs, or those with traffic routed through an AQMA may be subject to section 106 agreements which require the implementation of measures to offset increases in local pollutant emissions, and /or make an appropriate financial contribution towards improvement measures or air quality monitoring. - 4.31.
+The following mitigation measures may be required

+- Measures during the construction of new development including dust control;, site monitoring and plant emissions;

+- Improved access to public transport;

+- The provision of on and off site facilities for cycling and walking;

+- The management of car parking;

+- Traffic management;

+- Road infrastructure;

+- Green Travel Plans;

+- Monitoring of air pollution.

 - 4.32.
-The following mitigation measures may be required - Measures during the construction of new development including dust control;, site monitoring and plant emissions; - Improved access to public transport; - The provision of on and off site facilities for cycling and walking; - The management of car parking; - Traffic management; - Road infrastructure; - Green Travel Plans; - Monitoring of air pollution. - 4.33.
-Financial contributions may also be appropriate for cumulative developments, particularly where further study is required to assess potential cumulative air quality impacts arising from a number of developments in close vicinity. - 4.34.
-The Council will calculate the contribution sought based on the scale of the development and the trip generation for different uses. - 4.35.
-The list of the current Local AQMAs and the actions required are set out in the Council's Air Quality Action Plan which can be viewed on its website.
+The Council will calculate the contribution sought based on the scale of the development and the trip generation for different uses.

+- 4.33.
+The list of the current Local AQMAs and the actions required are set out in the Council's AQAP which can be viewed on its website.